2025 Club Atlético Lanús season

-The 2025 season is the 110th for Club Atlético Lanús and their 11th consecutive season in the Primera División.
-The club will also compete in the Copa Argentina and Copa Sudamericana.
+The 2025 season was the 110th for Club Atlético Lanús and their 11th consecutive season in the Primera División.
+The club also competed in the Copa Argentina and Copa Sudamericana.

 Lanús home fixture against Rosario Central was the first Primera División match to allow away fans after a 12-year ban.

+On 22 November, Lanús won their second Copa Sudamericana title after defeating Brazilian side Atlético Mineiro 5–4 on kicks from the penalty mark following a 0–0 draw after extra time in the final.